ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 <br>

 * Confirmation Method Value: kcwt
-* Confirmation Method Description: A CBOR Web Token (CWT) containing a COSE_Key in a 'cnf' claim and possibly other claims
+* Confirmation Method Description: A CBOR Web Token (CWT) containing a COSE_Key in a "cnf" claim and possibly other claims
 * Change Controller: IETF
 * Reference: {{ssec-jwt-conf-kcwt}} of {{&SELF}}

 <br>

 * Confirmation Method Value: kccs
-* Confirmation Method Description: A CWT Claims Set (CCS) containing a COSE_Key in a 'cnf' claim and possibly other claims
+* Confirmation Method Description: A CWT Claims Set (CCS) containing a COSE_Key in a "cnf" claim and possibly other claims
 * Change Controller: IETF
 * Reference: {{ssec-jwt-conf-kccs}} of {{&SELF}}